Cooperative eye hypothesis: Evolutionary cause

 Studies of great ape behavior show that they are good at cooperating in situations where there is no potential of deception, but behave egotistically in situations where there are motives for deception, suggesting that their "lack of cooperativeness" is not a lack of a cognitive ability at all, but rather a necessary adaptation to a society full of deception.
 This suggests that human cooperativeness began when proto-humans began to successfully avoid competition, which is also supported by the fact that the oldest evidence of care for the long-term sick and disabled are from shortly after the first emigration of hominins out of Africa about 1.8 million years ago.

 Other hypotheses

 The cooperative eye hypothesis is not the only one that has been proposed to explain the appearance of the human eye.
 Other hypotheses include the proposal that white sclerae are a sign of good health, useful in mate selection, or that eye visibility promotes altruistic behaviour by letting people know they are being watched.
 A study by the Max Planck Institute for Evolutionary Anthropology noted that "these hypotheses are not mutually exclusive, and highly visible eyes may serve all of these functions."

+The cooperative eye hypothesis has been questioned based on examinations of the correspondence between known eye-gaze following behaviors and patterns of (de)pigmentation leading to conspicuous eye appearances in hominoids.